xjmusic/xjmusic/README.md

 ## craft

-Fabricates a continuous musical audio composite from source ideas and instrument-audio.
+Fabricates a musical audio composite from source ideas and instrument-audio.
 Built with Java, Guice, Tomcat, Maven.

 Depends on: